IanZhang42/ianwebsite/_pages/about.md

 I'm an incoming PhD student at the University of Toronto under the joint supervision of [Joshua Speagle](https://joshspeagle.com/) and [Thibault Randrianarisoa](https://thibaultrandrianarisoa.netlify.app/).
 I received my Honours BSc in statistics and mathematics from UofT in 2025, from which I graduated with high distinction, and my MSc in statistics in 2026.

-My research interests lie primarily in image-based inference, approximate inference, Bayesian methods, and statistical machine learning.
+My main research interests lie in approximate Bayesian statistical machine learning methods for image-based stellar/galactic inference problems.

 I was previously a two-time Natural Sciences and Engineering Research Council of Canada Undergraduate Student Research Award (NSERC USRA) awardee, conducting research under the supervision of [Mike Kouritzin](https://www.math.ualberta.ca/~mkouritz/Kouritzin_M.html) at the University of Alberta.
 I am currently a graduate student researcher affiliated the Rotman Research Institute (RRI) at Baycrest, an academic health sciences center focused on geriatric care and dementia research, under the supervision of [Malcolm Binns](https://www.dlsph.utoronto.ca/faculty-profile/binns-malcolm/).